 - 6:15 pm – The Défilé des Confréries, a parade of winemakers leading up the Rue de la République until they all arrive at the Place de l’Horloge.

-- 6 pm to 9 pm – The tasting event in the Place de l’Horloge (main plaza).
+- 6 pm to 9 pm – The tasting event in the Place de l’Horloge (central plaza).

 In addition, many of the local restaurants were offering special fixed menus to celebrate the new wines.